 In addition to an undergraduate degree from Boston University's School of Management, Zach has completed programs in Fine & Decorative Art Appraisal from Pratt Institute and Interior Design & Architectural Studies from Parsons School of Design.

 Lynn is the shop gardener, photographer, illustrator & all-around designer.
-She is dedicated to growing Heirloom as a feminist business and has been working in textiles since returning to New York from a long travel in the Far East, including Turkey & India.
+She is dedicated to growing Heirloom with feminist business ideals and has been working in textiles since returning to New York from a long travel through Asia, including Turkey & India.
 In addition to slingin' rugs, Lynn has a fibers studio practice focused on interlacing methods, mainly macrame and Japanese braiding techniques.